kostis-codefresh/humanitec-example/README.md

 [![Codefresh pipeline](humanitec-codefresh.png)](humanitec-codefresh.png)

-It does the following.
+It does the following:

 1. Clones the source code of your app
 1. Builds a container image and pushes it to the Humanitec registry
 1. Notifies Humanitec for the new build

-The pipelines expect the following parameters:
+The pipeline expects the following parameters:

 * `IMAGE_NAME` - your docker image name (user defined)
 * `HUMANITEC_ORG` - You Humanitec organization (created during sign-up)